-- Action Item 46.
-Utilize federal programs; such as but not limited to FEMA's Hazard Mitigation Assistance Program, Flood Mitigation Assistance Program, and Building Resilient Infrastructure and Communities (BRIC); to address community needs for hazard mitigation. - Action Item 47.
-Utilize, and assist those with special needs to utilize, available programs for assistance with home repairs, weatherization, and heating costs to address hazards for persons and properties. - Action Item 48.
-Facilitate donations for heating assistance through cooperation with local utility providers and local charitable organizations to assure that all residents have heat during the winter, regardless of their ability to pay. - Action Item 49.
-Establish a cost sharing program to encourage low cost (for example under \$10,000) property protection measures against natural hazards on private property, such as rebates offered through a "flood-proofing" program for instances when acquisition and/or relocation is not required. - Action Item 50.
-Establish a voluntary floodway property acquisition and land re-use program, with corresponding changes in zoning, and purchase/transfer of development rights for properties. - Action Item 51.
-Tap into state and federal funding and technical assistance for dam/spillway repairs. - Action Item 52.
-Investigate the availability of resources and need for creating firebreaks and the availability of resources for acquiring land, as necessary, to achieve continuity of firebreak areas.
+- Action Item 44.
+Utilize federal programs; such as but not limited to FEMA's Hazard Mitigation Assistance Program, Flood Mitigation Assistance Program, and Building Resilient Infrastructure and Communities (BRIC); to address community needs for hazard mitigation. - Action Item 45.
+Utilize, and assist those with special needs to utilize, available programs for assistance with home repairs, weatherization, and heating costs to address hazards for persons and properties. - Action Item 46.
+Facilitate donations for heating assistance through cooperation with local utility providers and local charitable organizations to assure that all residents have heat during the winter, regardless of their ability to pay. - Action Item 47.
+Establish a cost sharing program to encourage low cost (for example under \$10,000) property protection measures against natural hazards on private property, such as rebates offered through a "flood-proofing" program for instances when acquisition and/or relocation is not required. - Action Item 48.
+Establish a voluntary floodway property acquisition and land re-use program, with corresponding changes in zoning, and purchase/transfer of development rights for properties. - Action Item 49.
+Tap into state and federal funding and technical assistance for dam/spillway repairs. - Action Item 50.
+Leverage the Lake County Community Wildfire Protection Plan to obtain funding for wildfire mitigation projects.